ellisp/nzelect/README.md

 [![Travis-CI Build Status](https://travis-ci.org/ellisp/nzelect.svg?branch=master)](https://travis-ci.org/ellisp/nzelect)

 ## Installation
-`nzelect` is on CRAN soon, but `nzcensus` is too large so will remain on GitHub only.
+`nzelect` is on CRAN, but `nzcensus` is too large so will remain on GitHub only.

 ```r
 # install nzelect from CRAN: